Heinz Linge: Later life and death

 Günsche reportedly told the Soviets that he only learned of Hitler's method of death from Linge, but testified in 1956 that (like Linge) he saw an entry wound to the right temple, which convinced him that Hitler died by a suicide gunshot.
 (Note: Additionally, Günsche believed the suicides took place at 15:30 based on a reading of his watch.
 Linge placed them at 15:50 per a grandfather clock (personally maintained by him) in the study antechamber.)
 According to historian Mark Felton (who does not explain how he accessed the Soviet material), Linge reportedly told a Soviet agent—undercover as a captured German—that only he and Bormann knew the circumstances of Hitler's death; Linge repeatedly said he would not 'crack' to the Soviets and suggested that (from his apparently limited viewpoint) Hitler's temple wound seemed like it could have been painted on.
+Additionally, Linge recanted a statement to the Soviets that Braun had been wrapped in a blanket, later writing in his memoir that he wrapped her up in one.

 In 1956, Linge provided testimony in a West German court investigating Hitler's death.
-In light of theories that Hitler had survived, Linge asserted that the corpse was hidden in a "common grave", undiscovered somewhere about the Chancellery garden.
+In light of theories that Hitler had survived, Linge asserted (similar to a 1945 statement to the Soviets by Nazi propagandist Hans Fritzsche) that the dictator's body was never discovered.
+Linge stated that he based his opinion on the Soviets having repeatedly questioned him about it, surmising that the corpse remained, undisturbed, in a "common grave".

 In 1980, Linge died in Hamburg, West Germany.
 His memoir, originally published in German in 1980 as Bis zum Untergang (English: 'Until the Fall') was published in English in July 2009 as With Hitler to the End with an introduction by historian Roger Moorhouse, the author of Killing Hitler.
 Its United States distributor summarizes that "Linge was responsible for all aspects of Hitler's household" and despite the circumstances of the war, Linge's portrayal of the dictator is "affectionate" though Hitler acted in an "unpredictable and demanding" manner.